ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 <summary>Welcome 2018-03-07 ~ R10.7</summary>

-Save Changes and Save Edits
+SAV ~ Save Changes and Save Edits

-* Add create adjacent attribute data when saving a changed surface type
+* Add and create correct adjacent attribute data when saving a changed surface type
 * Able to save both Save Changes and Save Edits for all seven use cases
+* Only lightly tested

+Still with errors: Making edits with HUD and then directly using Save Edits.
+Better to use Save Changes use Save Edits

 </details><details open>